ammar-homaida-statistics/easystatisticsacademy/foundations/statistical-questions/index.md

 &nbsp;   <p>

-&nbsp;     A key feature of statistical questions is uncertainty.
-Even after data are collected, the answer is usually
+&nbsp;     Uncertainty is a defining feature of statistical questions.

-&nbsp;     expressed with some degree of uncertainty.
-Statistical thinking accepts uncertainty instead of trying to
+&nbsp;     Even after data are collected, answers are expressed with uncertainty.

-&nbsp;     eliminate it.
+&nbsp;     Statistical thinking accepts this uncertainty instead of trying to remove it.

 &nbsp;   </p>